dwhathaway/app-office-locator/hacks/functions-hack.md

 ### Step 5: Write your Function Code

 - Click on "Tumbnail" (your function name) to open the code editor
-- Copy and paste this code into the `run.csx` file (the default file that opens)
+- Copy / Paste the code below into the `run.csx` file (overwriting the default code that opens)
+- Click Save

 ```csharp
 #r "Microsoft.WindowsAzure.Storage"